nsinotov/urchin-zmk-firmware/README.md

 > [!WARNING]
 > **Known Firmware Bug**: Layer index 2 combined with key position 2 causes keyboard disconnection.
 > This configuration includes an intentionally empty layer at index 2 as a workaround.
-> The symbol layer is at index 3 instead.
+> The navigation layer is at index 3 instead.

 ### Key Repeat Feature (lt_repeat)